my-cloud/ruthenium/src/node/README.md

 # Host node
+In this repository, the host node is an implementation following the Ruthenium protocol.
+Any other implementation can contribute to run the network if it exposes the same [API](#api) and follows the protocol described in the Ruthenium [whitepaper](https://github.com/my-cloud/ruthenium/wiki/Whitepaper).

 ## Prerequisites
 * Your DNS port 8106 must be open.
 * If you want to [validate](https://github.com/my-cloud/ruthenium/wiki/Whitepaper#validation) [blocks](https://github.com/my-cloud/ruthenium/wiki/Whitepaper#block) or get an [income](https://github.com/my-cloud/ruthenium/wiki/Whitepaper#income), you must be registered in the [Proof of Humanity](https://github.com/my-cloud/ruthenium/wiki/Whitepaper#proof-of-humanity) registry with an Ethereum wallet address for which you are the owner of the private key.